Albertyoch/SQL_Projects/Case_Study#2: Global Happiness Index and Life Expectancy/README.md

 * [Entity Relationship Diagram](#entity-relationship-diagram)
 * [SQL Analysis](#sql-analysis)

-### Introduction 📝
+### Introduction
-In this episode of SQL case study, I will explore the dataset I obtain from public sources.
+In this episode of SQL case study, I will explore the dataset I obtained from public sources.
 Essentially, we will harness SQL language to uncover the correlation between life expectancy and happiness index among countries.

-### Data Wrangling 🔎
+### Data Wrangling
 1. Managing Nulls =
-In this dataset, I applied statistical method to deal with nulls.
-First, I discovered the total percentage of nulls in the columns, then I categorized columns as neccesary or droppable if the null percentage was too high.
+In this dataset, I applied statistical methods to deal with nulls.
+First, I discovered the total percentage of nulls in the columns, then I categorized columns as necessary or droppable if the null percentage was too high.
 2. Data Manipulation =
-I use Pandas libraries to transform tables, from column renaming, dropping unnecessary columns , and so on.
-I also utillized python library to extract continent out of corresponding country column so I can have common region column for two dataset.
+I use Pandas libraries to transform tables, from column renaming to dropping unnecessary columns, and so on.
+I also utilised the python library to extract continents out of the corresponding country column so I could have a common region column for two datasets.
 3. Data Normalization =
-Still using python, I turn the dataset into database-like format for SQL analysis.
+Still, with Python, I turn the dataset into a database-like format for SQL analysis.

-### Data Description 🧾
+### Data Description
 - country = Countries
 - continent = Continents
-- income_group = Different income bracket for countries
+- income_group = Different income brackets for countries
 - year = years
 - undernourishment = the prevalence of undernourishment in a country
-- health expenditure = government's spending for health sector
+- health expenditure = government's spending for the health sector
 - unemployment = unemployment rate
 - happiness_rank = country rank in happiness index
 - happiness_score = score that represents a country's overall happiness from different factors and sorts country in a certain rank